South London and Maudsley NHS Foundation Trust

 - community-based ‘early intervention’ services to treat schizophrenia;

 - and ‘memory clinics’ to detect and treat dementia – most of these advances are now part of NICE guidelines and national policy.

-The IoPPN continues its partnership with SLaM in driving world-class clinical research, through joint initiatives such as the National Institute for Health Research Biomedical Research Centre at SLaM and King's.
+The IoPPN continues its partnership with the Maudsley NHS Trust in driving world-class clinical research, through joint initiatives such as the National Institute for Health Research Biomedical Research Centre at Maudsley NHS and King's.
 The partnership also allows opportunities for world-class undergraduate and postgraduate training in clinical and academic psychiatry.

 In 1896, the eminent neurologist Sir Frederick Mott put forward a proposal for the then novel concept of university training courses in subjects related to psychiatry.

 In 1914, Mott’s idea began to take shape when London County Council agreed to establish a hospital in Denmark Hill where research and education would be embedded with care.
 Made possible by a generous donation from Dr Henry Maudsley, the Maudsley Hospital opened in 1923.

 Within ten years, the associated Maudsley Hospital Medical School was officially recognised by the University of London.
 The School awarded one of the first Diplomas in Psychological Medicine in the English-speaking world, thereby formalising psychiatry as a specialist discipline of Medicine in the Commonwealth.